AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> All power is from within and therefore under our control. — Robert Collier
+> The greatest test of courage on earth is to bear defeat without losing heart. — Robert Greene
 <!--END_SECTION:quote-->